aryashadiq/aryashadiq/README.md

 #  About Me:

-im currently learning abou machine learning,data science, and web dev<br>
+im currently learning about machine learning,data science, and web dev<br>

 ##  Socials: